Chevrolet Express: Facelift (2003–present)

-An All Wheel Drive (AWD) was offered as an option for the model years 2003-2014.
-The AWD models came exclusively with GM's 5.3L V8.
+An all-wheel drive option was offered for the model years 2003–2014 on 1500 and light-duty 2500 vans (below 8,500 lbs GVWR).
+AWD vans came exclusively with a 135" wheelbase and GM's 5.3L V8.

-For 2022, the optional CD player was discontinued.
-Entering its 26th year of production, the Chevrolet Express has now overtaken its third-generation G-series Chevrolet Van predecessor in production longevity.
+For 2022, the Express entered its 26th year of production, overtaking the 1971–1996 Chevrolet Van in production longevity.
+As the music format had been phased out of automobiles (in favor of Bluetooth-based content), the CD player was discontinued as an option.

-Although it is anticipated that GM will discontinue the Express/Savana and replace it with a plug-in battery electric vehicle for the 2026 model year, using GM's Ultium battery technology and possibly sharing a platform with the BrightDrop Zevo, GM instead may introduce an updated Express for the 2027 model year, retaining internal combustion engines.
+For 2024, the Express and Savana received updated 8-speed automatic transmissions for both V6 and V8 engines.
+Later in the model year, infotainment availability was reduced to a single option, an AM/FM/MP3 stereo with auxiliary jack, urethane steering wheel, and two front door speakers.
+For 2025, an auxiliary 12-volt starter battery was no longer available to order.

+As of current production, the GMT610 platform is anticipated to be produced in its current form through the 2026 model year.
+Originally intended for replacement by a fully-electric vehicle (using GM Ultium battery technology) derived from the BrightDrop Zevo, plans were later revised in favor of a substantial revision of the existing platform for the 2027 model year (under the model code GMT620); no details of GMT620 were released, though Ultium technology was dropped entirely in favor of retaining a lineup of internal combustion engines.

+In February 2024, GM abandoned its plans to produce an electric full-size van; the status of the GMT620 redesign is also unknown, leaving the model line without a replacement beyond the 2025–2026 model year.

 Model overview

 Chassis

-The Chevrolet Express uses the GM GMT600 chassis, developed exclusively for full-size vans.
+The Chevrolet Express and GMC Savana use the GM GMT600 chassis, developed exclusively for full-size vans.
 Derived loosely from the GMT400 chassis of the fourth-generation C/K trucks, the model line uses a full-length ladder frame with boxed forward frame rails.
-The GMT600 chassis was offered in two wheelbases: standard-length 135-inch and extended 155-inch.
+The GMT600 chassis was offered in two wheelbases: standard-length 135-inch and extended 155-inch (though the latter was only available on the 2500 and 3500 series).
 A replacement for the 110-inch short-wheelbase van (discontinued after 1992) was not included as part of the GMT600 design, as the short-body van had functionally been superseded by the Chevrolet Astro/GMC Safari mid-size vans.

 For 2003, the GMT600 chassis underwent a substantial revision and was redesignated GMT610.
 In line with the GMT800 chassis, the GMT610 adopted a three-section fully-boxed frame.
-With slight modifications, the GMT610 also adopted the front suspension of the GMT800 pickup trucks, with short-long arm front suspension (rear-wheel drive) and torsion-bar front springs (all-wheel drive).
+With slight modifications, the GMT610 also adopted the front suspension of the GMT800 pickup trucks, with short- and long-arm front suspension (rear-wheel drive) and torsion-bar front springs (all-wheel drive).
 In another change, four-wheel disc brakes were introduced, standardizing anti-lock brakes (ABS).
 In a first for the full-size van segment, the GMT610 platform was also offered with full-time all-wheel drive as an option.